 Her smooth vocals and groovy attitude immediately won over the crowd who were dancing along with her right up until she closed her set with ‘Girl On The Move’ and ‘Looking Like A Snack’.
 But it was her tight energy flow with her band that really stood out, as they jammed through the set seamlessly and created a vibe that felt honestly electric.

-Over on the Never Let It Rest Stage, New Zealand newcomer SYCCO was in a world of disbelief at how many people were welcoming in the start of the festival with her.
+Over on the Never Let It Rest Stage, Brisbane newcomer SYCCO was in a world of disbelief at how many people were welcoming in the start of the festival with her.
 “What the fuck!
 Thank you for coming out to see us.
 We can’t believe we are here” she gushed after the opening song.

 With only three released songs out in the world, the majority of her humbling set was also unreleased material, but that didn’t stop the audience from dancing along.
 ‘I Think I’m Good’, ‘Surely’ and ‘Bizarre’ were all strong new tracks that I can’t wait to hear studio versions of while released singles ‘Tamed Grief’, ‘Starboard Square’ and ‘Peacemaker’ rightfully had their singalong moments.